Generic name: potassium bicarbonate [ poe-TAS-ee-um-bye-KAR-bo-nate ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Potassium bicarbonate may cause serious side effects.
 Stop using potassium bicarbonate and call your doctor at once if you have:

 fast or irregular heartbeats;